cyberphone/web2native-bridge/webpayment.bank/README.md

 ###Web Payment Application
-This project is currently in development and should be **ignored!**
+This project holds the code for an Payment Provider (Bank)